 - Have the groom and groomsmen perform a song or dance number.

-- Play a round of “How Well Does the Bride Know the Groom? [hyperlink to He Said She Said article, not yet posted]” with the bride.
+- Play a round of “How Well Does the Bride Know the Groom?” with the bride.
 Record the groom giving the answers and play it for everyone to see.

 - Have him record a heartfelt video message for the bride.